 They’re a great budget board short option.

-A great pair of hybrid shorts or versatile swimsuit is a great way to prepare for anything you encounter on the road without packing any extra gear.
-Find a pair you can wear in the lake or the local watering hole and your trip just got that much more interesting.
+A good pair of hybrid shorts or versatile swimsuit is a great way to prepare for anything you encounter on the road without packing any extra gear.
+Find a suit you can wear in the lake or the local watering hole and your trip just got that much more interesting.